dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/wikipedia.md

 It’s useful to set an `aria-label` on each `<nav>` element to make it easier for screen reader users to distinguish between different navigation menus.
 Not doing that won't block users from doing what they need to do, but it’s a fairly trivial thing to implement.

 Again, the checkbox hack controls could use some improvement.
 I’m not sure why they set `role="button"` on a `<label>` when they already did so (incorrectly) on the `<input>`, or why it only applies in the mobile version of the page.
 It’s worth noting that Wikipedia uses adaptive design rather than responsive design, meaning they serve up completely different markup on [en.m.wikipedia.org](http://en.m.wikipedia.org) than [en.wikipedia.org](http://en.wikipedia.org).
 It’s an old-school choice, and one that introduces a fair amount of maintenance problems.
-Given Wikipedia’s age and size, changing that approach would likely be a *massive* undertaking–it would be far easier to fix the bug.
+Given Wikipedia’s age and size, changing that approach would likely be a *massive* undertaking—it would be far easier to fix the bug.

 ### Manual testing